hghazli56/eng114_devops/README.md

 ### Create SNS notifications on AWS

-- To receive email notifications, you will need to create an alarm in Cloudwatch(for a specific instance click `Actions` on instance page,
+- To receive email notifications, you will need to create an alarm in Cloudwatch(for a specific instance click `Actions` on instance page

 - Then hover over `Monitor and troubleshoot` and click `Manage cloudwatch alarms`), add conditions and assign to a topic (you can create a new one at this stage under `Alarm notification`)